 - Represented an oil and gas company in global trade compliance diagnostic review and assisted company to enhance controls related to economic sanctions, import and export compliance, and anti-boycott laws.

 - Represented a multinational corporation conducting global anti-corruption due diligence, with a focus on India

-- Assists companies develop procedures for conducting business in Iran in compliance with OFAC’s General License H
+- Assisted companies develop procedures for conducting business in Iran in compliance with OFAC’s General License H

 - Routinely conducts pre- and post-acquisition economic sanctions, export control, and anti-corruption due diligence for corporate and private equity clients